solayer-labs/docs/docs/Overview/basics.md

 ---
-slug: /overview
+slug: /overview/basics
-sidebar_position: 2
+sidebar_position: 1
+sidebar_label: Basic Concepts
-title: Overview
+title: The Basics
+description: Get up to speed on what restaking is about
 ---

 ### What is an AVS?